What is Wellpride?

 How does omega-3 control inflammation?

-The omega-3 fatty acids EPA and DHA provide the substrates for important molecules called protectins and resolvins, which do exactly what their name says: they protect against and resolve inflammation.
-Resolvins and protectins are important for helping shut down the ongoing inflammation in the body and limiting tissue damage.
+Omega-3 fatty acids EPA and DHA provide the substrates for important molecules called protectins and resolvins.
+As their name suggests, these molecules protect against and resolve inflammation.
+Protectins and resolvins help to shut down the ongoing inflammation in the body, limiting tissue damage.

 What food sources naturally carry high quantities of omega-3s?

-You can get the short-chain ALA type of omega-3 in a variety of vegetable sources, including flaxseed, chia seeds, and walnuts.
-However, the full family of omega-3 fatty acids, including the long-chain EPA and DHA, are only found in fatty fish, breast milk, and certain types of algae.
+A variety of plant sources like flaxseed, chia seeds, and walnuts contain the short-chain ALA omega-3.
+The only way to ingest the full family of omega-3 fatty acids though (including long-chain EPA and DHA) is through fatty fish, fish oil, breast milk, and certain types of algae.

-Aren't commercial horse feeds and many supplements already omega balanced?
+Are commercial horse feeds and supplements omega balanced?

-No. The manufactured feeds most horses receive today contain an exorbitant amount of omega-6 and minimal amounts of omega-3.
-This is because omega-6 oils are stable and inexpensive, while omega-3 oils are more expensive and easily go rancid when exposed to air, making them difficult to include in commercial feeds.
+Most manufactured feeds contain an exorbitant amount of omega-6 and minimal amounts of omega-3.
+This is because omega-6 oils are stable and inexpensive, while omega-3 oils are more expensive and easily go rancid when exposed to oxygen, making them difficult to include in commercial feeds.

 Horses are herbivores.
 Why should they eat fish?

-First of all, giving your horse Wellpride is not the same as feeding him fish.
-Wellpride contains only the oil from fish; it does not contain any protein.
-Secondly, we feed our horses many things they wouldn’t ingest naturally in an attempt to aid genetic and environmental shortfalls: Glucosamine is made from shrimp shells, for one.
+Giving your horse Wellpride is not the same as feeding him fish.
+Wellpride contains only fish oil and zero protein.
+Secondly, in an attempt to aid genetic and environmental shortfalls, most owners feed their horses ingredients they wouldn’t ingest naturally, like glucosamine made from shrimp shells.

 Aren't ailment-specific omega-3 supplements better for horses?

-With omega 3 oils having become some of the most doctor and veterinarian-recommended supplements worldwide, there has naturally been an attempt to improve upon nature with engineered substances based on fish oil and other marine sources.
-These supplements generally offer high levels of either EPA or DHA, but not both.
-Our position is that a natural and high-quality fish oil, free of over-processing, will provide the body with the most benefits, since the more you isolate and engineer the fatty acids, the more apt you are to disrupt important synergies.
+These supplements generally offer high levels of either EPA or DHA – but not both.
+Our position is that natural, high-quality fish oil that’s free of over-processing will provide the body with the most benefits.
+When you isolate and engineer fatty acids, you disrupt important synergies.